 - The actual value of the onboard credit will be determined by the operational currency onboard the vessel that you are sailing.
 This is determined by the exchange rate used aboard the vessel.

-The big drawback with Royal Caribbean is that although they own and operate other cruise brands such as TUI Cruises, Silversea, and Hapag Lloyd Cruises, they do not offer any OBCs, shareholder benefit, or stockholder benefit on those vessels.
+The big drawback with Royal Caribbean is that although they own and operate other cruise brands such as TUI Cruises and Hapag Lloyd Cruises, they do not offer any OBCs, shareholder benefit, or stockholder benefit on those vessels.

 In the post-Covid world, I do not think it is worth buying RCL shares simply to claim the shareholder benefits.
 As you may be aware, the cruise industry was hit very badly during Covid as all voyages were cancelled.
 In order to pay the bills, all the cruise companies had to borrow huge sums of money from banks and from the financial markets.
 This meant that the balance sheets of all the cruise lines went from being reasonable to now being in a vary precarious state.

-RCL’s net debt level has ballooned from around $11.5 billion at the end of 2019 to $22 billion by the end of 2022.
-Meanwhile, earnings at the company have yet to recover from the Covid shock are have been consistently negative since 2020.
-Put the two together – 2x higher debt with a loss-making operation – and you have a recipe for disaster.
-It will likely take RCL several years or more of running at pre-Covid profitability levels to reduce their debt back to the $11 billion level.
+RCL’s net debt level ballooned from around $11.5 billion at the end of 2019 to $20 billion in 2024.
+While earnings have started to recover, it will likely take RCL several years or more of running at pre-Covid profitability levels to reduce their debt back to the $11 billion level.
 This is a very long time!

-Based on this investment, a 10% decline in the share prices (whether in one day or over a few days or months), would cost you $975.
+Based on this investment, a 5% decline in the share prices (whether in one day or over a few days or months), would cost you over $1,000.
 This is significantly more than what you would receive in benefits, so you can easily lose more than what you will gain in credits!

 Is RCL a good stock to buy?

 Investing means you are taking a calculated bet and you only take that bet when the risk vs reward dynamics are skewed heavily in your favour.
-At this point, for the reasons I laid out above, I do not feel that rewards heavily outweigh the risks.
+Given the run up in the shares and the high valuation, but offset by solid bookings, I feel the risk-reward here might be balanced.

 Does Royal Caribbean pay dividends?